Dirk Petersen of Insight222 shares his sage advice on data ethics and how people analytics teams can successfully build up this capability.

 6. Translate your charter into action questions

 A charter and decision model becomes actionable when it can be tested.
 Create specific questions for each stage of the analytics project to test whether the project conforms to your agreed ethical norms.
 Insight222 and its co-creation partners developed a set of specific, practical questions** that enable quick implementation.

 Call to Arms

 You will by now have noticed that taking these six steps doesn’t tackle one key problem: urgency.
-How do you get management to take people data ethics seriously before your organization has, for lack of a better term, “a Cambridge Analytica moment”?
+How do you get management to take ethically sustainable data-collection seriously before your organization has, for lack of a better term, “a Cambridge Analytica moment”?

 Large organizations have a natural aversion to take on complex questions.
 We recommend two actions that have proven effective to create a window of opportunity: first, use the GDPR implementation.
 With GDPR now in place for six months, this is a great opportunity to review whether implementation is actually effective.
 Volunteer to take this review on and expand its remit to include data ethics.
 Second, if GDPR is not an option, develop a story based on your organization’s data ethic “near misses” or the (near) misses of organizations that are well regarded by senior management.
 Your research should point to a potential pattern and vulnerability (i.e. something that requires a systemic solution).

 People analytics will only grow in importance over the coming years.
 Tackling data ethics now will assure that your house of ethics is built on a rock solid foundation and has lasting positive impact.

 All images in this article are used with permission from the author.